aria1991/aria1991/README.md

-- 🔭 I’m currently working on a solution to improve the way we work and collaborate on projects
+- :top: I’m currently working on a solution to improve the way we work and collaborate on projects

-- 🌱 I’m currently learning blockchain layers and how to build a decentralized network
+- :construction: I’m currently learning ***blockchain layers and how to build a decentralized network***

-- 👯 I’m looking to collaborate on open source projects on python
+- :rocket: I’m looking to collaborate on **open source projects on python**

-- 🤔 I’m looking for help with blockchain development and designing a decentralized database
+- :dart: I’m looking for help with **blockchain development and designing a decentralized database**

-- 💬 Ask me about Agile project management ,blockchain & datascience
+- 💬 Ask me about ***Agile project management ,blockchain & datascience***

-- ⚡ Fun fact: Stafford gambit is my favorite opening in chess
+- :trollface: **Stafford gambit** is my favorite opening in chess

 - 📫 How to reach me: